likicv/usysml-test-cases/test_cases.md

 ## Scope

-The scope of this Test Case is uSysML v0.01.
-The applicable keywords are: `package`, `part def`, and `part`.
+The scope of this Test Case is uSysML v0.01, the applicable keywords are: `package`, `part def`, and `part`.